kezenator/camplight/README.md

 To build, Visual Studio 2015 is required.

-First extract the ThirdParty/boost/boost_1_59_0.7z as described in ThirdParty/boost/README.txt
+First extract the src/ThirdParty/boost/boost_1_59_0.7z as described in src/ThirdParty/boost/README.txt

+Then, open the src/CampLight.sln file and build in either Win32 or x64 mode.

 # Building on the Raspberry Pi
 The software builds on the Raspberry Pi in Raspberian Jessie.
 It requires g++ 4.9.